Yi bua

-Yi bua (薏粑 (yìbā), also spelt yi buak, yi buah, or yibua) is a traditional Hainanese kuih.
+Yi bua (薏粑 (yìbā); HTS: i^{7}ba^{1}; also spelt yi buak, yi buah, or yibua) is a traditional Hainanese kuih.
 It is a Hainanese steamed dumpling made of glutinous rice flour dough.
 Also known as kuih e-oua, it is filled with a palm sugar sweetened mixture of grated coconut, toasted sesame seeds and crushed roasted peanuts, wrapped with sheets of banana leaves pressed into a fluted cup shape, and customarily marked with a dab of red food colouring.
 This kuih is traditionally served during a wedding and a baby's full-moon celebration.

 Yi bua cut open to show brown sugar/coconut/peanut filling.